NASA - National Aeronautics and Space Administration

 PROJECT_INFO: Study start & stop dates, web links, etc.

-STIPULATIONS_ON_USE: (self explanatory)
+STIPULATIONS_ON_USE: (self explanatory).

 OTHER_COMMENTS: Any other relevant information.

-REVISION: R# (see file names discussion)
+REVISION: R# See file names discussion.

 R#: comments specific to this data revision.
 The revision numbers and the associated comments are cumulative in the data file.
 This is required in order to track the changes that have occurred to the data over time.
 Pre-pend the information to this section so that the latest revision number and comments always start this part of the header information.
 The latest revision data should correspond to the revision date on Line 7 of the main file header.
-Note that FIELD data files have revision LETTERS, not numbers.

 Indep_Var, VarName_1, VarName_2, VarName_3, … VarName_n

-14 + ( # of dependent variables, given in line 10) + (# lines of special comments) + (# lines of normal comments)
+The formula for the total number of lines in the header for FFI=1001 files is: 14 + (# of dependent variables, given in line 10) + (# lines of special comments) + (# lines of normal comments).

-C. Examples
+2.3.C.
+Examples

-Below are three examples of (similar) time series data using different forms of header information.
+Below are two examples of (similar) time series data using different forms of header information.
 Be aware that the automatic word-wrap feature in word processing programs gives the appearance that there are more lines of text than are really there.
 In these examples any continuation of lines from directly above has been indented for clarity.

 Example 1.
 All required data columns are shown explicitly.